bernhardAxonIvy/doc/source/engine-guide/configuration/system-database.rst

 :ref:`installing-a-licence`.

 The schema of the Axon.ivy System Database must exist on the referenced database system.
-The :ref:`engine-config-ui` and :ref:`engine-config-cli` simplify the creation of the SystemDb connection.
+The :ref:`setup-wizard` and :ref:`engine-config-cli` simplify the creation of the SystemDb connection.